dirkniblick/hibernateDeleteChildOfManyToAny/README.md

 In order to enable this mechanism in the project, the `ApplicationPreDeleteEventListener` needs to be "[integrated](https://docs.jboss.org/hibernate/stable/orm/userguide/html_single/Hibernate_User_Guide.html#bootstrap-event-listener-registration)" into Hibernate.

-ℹ️ There may be [other ways of "integrating" event listeners into Hibernate](https://docs.jboss.org/hibernate/stable/orm/userguide/html_single/Hibernate_User_Guide.html#bootstrap-bootstrap-native-registry-BootstrapServiceRegistry-example), but this one works.
+> ℹ️ There may be [other ways of "integrating" event listeners into Hibernate](https://docs.jboss.org/hibernate/stable/orm/userguide/html_single/Hibernate_User_Guide.html#bootstrap-bootstrap-native-registry-BootstrapServiceRegistry-example), but this one worked for me.

 Create an implementation of [`Integrator`](https://docs.jboss.org/hibernate/orm/6.4/javadocs/org/hibernate/integrator/spi/Integrator.html):